viters/docs/cookbooks/permissions/workflows.md

 - teachers modify the results of students that they like or don't like.
 - _and beyond!_

-When creating your own workflow, its a good idea to lay out:
+When creating your own workflow, its a good idea to define:

 - each role involved.
 - each stage in the workflow.
-- the explicit set of permissions permissions each role has at each stage.
+- the explicit set of permissions each role has at each stage.

-_... just as we did in the [explanation](#explanation) at the beginning of this recipe!_
+_... just as you saw in the [Explanation](#explanation) at the beginning of this recipe!_

-:::tip
+:::tip Next Steps

 Workflows can be further enhanced with custom [Interfaces](/extensions/interfaces.md) as well as [flows](/configuration/flows.md).